 Stage 2 will be heard by a committee of independent governors.

 3.21 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions <School Name> will take to resolve the complaint.
+Where appropriate, it will include details of actions Ashurst Wood Primary School will take to resolve the complaint.

 3.22 The response will also advise the complainant of how to escalate their complaint should they remain dissatisfied.